 Deborah is on faculty for several national writers' conferences and served on the executive board of the 2500-member American Christian Fiction Writers organization for 18 years.
 She is a transplant to Southeast Missouri with her husband, Ken Raney, having moved from their native Kansas to be closer to kids and grandkids.
 They love road trips, Friday garage sale dates, and breakfast on the screened porch overlooking their wooded backyard.
 Visit Deb on the Web at www.deborahraney.com.

 Suggested introduction for speaking events:

 Deborah Raney is probably best known for her first novel, A Vow to Cherish, the inspiration for the award-winning film of the same title from World Wide Pictures.
 She has written for imprints of Random House, Simon & Schuster, and HarperCollins, among others.
-The third book in her new Chandler Sisters Novels series released from Kregel Publishing in Fall 2020 and Deb's first indie releases, Bridges and Breath of Heaven recently released from Raney Day Press in January 2021.
+The third book in her new Chandler Sisters Novels series released from Kregel Publishing in Fall 2020 and Deb's first indie releases, Bridges and Breath of Heaven recently released from Raney Day Press.
 Deb has written more than forty books and is thoroughly enjoying her career as a novelist and freelance editor.
-However, her first and most cherished calling is wife to Ken, mother to their four children, and "Mimi" to a dozen precious grandchildren.
+However, her first and most cherished calling is wife to Ken, mother to their four children, and "Mimi" to a baker's dozen of precious grandchildren.
 Native Kansans, Ken and Deb are transplants to Southeast Missouri where both of their daughters' families live.

 To request an interview or book Deborah for your event CLICK HERE